0xAtelerix/docs/solution.md

 Pelagos introduces a highly parallelized, leaderless Directed Acyclic Graph (DAG) consensus layer combined with an Erigon-inspired, immutable database as the substrate.
 This parallelizes transaction ordering to maximize throughput and minimize latency.
 This consensus runs atop the efficient immutable database to guarantee tamper-proof, incremental state snapshots enabling rapid synchronization.

-In addition to the native Proof of Stake (PoS), validators operate across multiple L1 networks using restaking, combining their stakes from Ethereum, Solana, Bitcoin, TON, and others to create a layered, economic security fabric.
-This restaking aligns incentives and mitigates the need for Appchains to bootstrap native validators or security tokens.

 Data and state synchronization among validators employ BitTorrent-like peer-to-peer protocols, enabling computation-free, high-speed syncing without central coordination points.

 #### Key features: